What’s Open Easter Sunday? Walmart, Target, Restaurants, Banks Open Or Closed April 16? Here’s The List

 According to Time, the following restaurants will be open normal hours on April 16 with some serving a special holiday menu: Red Lobster, Cracker Barrel, Golden Corral, Boston Market, Hometown Buffet, Bob Evans, Olive Garden, Whataburger, Starbucks, Denny’s, Applebee’s, and Buffalo Wild Wings.

 If ham’s not your thing and you’re craving fast food from McDonald’s, Wendy’s, Taco Bell, or Burger King, some locations will be open on Easter.
 Many of the popular chain restaurants are independently owned so you may want to call ahead before you head out for that non-traditional Easter dinner that includes a Big Mac and fries.
-And keep in mind, all Chik-Fil-A restaurants are closed on Sundays year ’round, so you’ll have to wait until Monday to get chicken strips and an order of waffle fries.
+And keep in mind, all Chik-Fil-A restaurants are closed on Sundays year round, so you’ll have to wait until Monday to get chicken strips and an order of waffle fries.

 Holiday hours for Banks, UPS, FedEx, and the USPS